compiler-dept/speck/README.md

 ### Manual Setup

+If you aren't using Git or don't want to use a Git submodule you can follow this manual setup.
+In order to update your copy of `Speck` you have to take care of that yourself instead of doing a simple `git submodule update`.

-To get started using `Speck` for your tests, you just have to copy the files `speck.c` and `speck.h` into the root folder of your C project.
+To get started, you just have to copy the files `speck.c` and `speck.h` into the root folder of your C project.
 Create a folder called `spec` that will hold your test suites:

     $ mkdir spec